sk00t3r/debian-install-ionqt/README.md

 This install will detect your linux distro and install the QT wallet if it is supported.
 If your distro is not suported do not worry, I am working on more distros all the time).

-If you want a single line install here is the code to run in terminsal:
+If you want a single line install here is the code to run in terminal:

 curl -s https://gist.githubusercontent.com/sk00t3r/ff9b32c5f06bf289a54b794a97469cf8/raw/331a434ae9010c1bcfaa3cbeae7f5abfff964dc9/installQT.py | python